-Refer to Note 6 - Investment Properties.
+Refer to Note 6 - Investment Properties

-As at December 31, 2021, the carrying value of the REIT investment properties of \$1,025 million accounted for 97.5% of the REIT's total assets.
+As at December 31, 2022, the fair value of the REIT's investment properties totaled \$1,071 million, which accounted for approximately 98% of the REIT's total assets.

-The valuation of investment properties was a key audit matter due to the significant judgment involved with the key inputs used in valuation techniques and the sensitivity of fair value to changes in significant assumptions.
-These key inputs include capitalization rates and discount rates and are dependent on the nature of each investment property and the current prevailing market conditions.
+The valuation of investment properties is a key audit matter due to the significant subjective judgement involved with the key inputs used in the valuation techniques and the sensitivity of fair value to changes in significant assumptions.
+The key inputs include capitalization rates, discount rates and are dependent on the nature of each investment property and the current prevailing market conditions.